Testelow/github.io-reading-notes/README.md

 - [x] 1.
 I will never stop trying !
 - [x] 2.
 I am capable of anything I put my mind to!
 - [x] 3.
-Everyday is an opporunity to learn something new !
+Everyday is an opporunity to learn something new !:bell: